yWorks/yfiles-for-html-demos/demos/tutorial-style-implementation-label/01-render-label-text/README.md

 Note

 Implementing a custom label style from scratch is an advanced concept.
-In a lot of cases, other approaches like template styles or decorating built-in styles with custom elements are sufficient.
+In a lot of cases, other approaches like template styles or decorating built-in styles with custom elements are enough.
 For more information on the topic of styling graph items, please have a look at [Label Styles](https://docs.yworks.com/yfileshtml/#/dguide/styles-label_styles).

 ## Subclassing LabelStyleBase

 yFiles for HTML provides an abstract base class which provides the basic functionality to create a custom label style.
 We start with a custom subclass of [LabelStyleBase](https://docs.yworks.com/yfileshtml/#/api/LabelStyleBase).

 ```
-class CustomLabelStyle extends LabelStyleBase {
+export class CustomLabelStyle extends LabelStyleBase {
+  protected createVisual(
+    context: IRenderContext,
+    label: ILabel
-  protected createVisual(context: IRenderContext, label: ILabel): Visual | null {
+  ): Visual | null {
     return null // TODO - create the SVG element
+  }

+  protected getPreferredSize(label: ILabel): Size {
+    return new Size(50, 20) // TODO - calculate the size
   }
 }
 ```